parsokev/Graph_UI/README.md

 If this does not occur upon cloning the repository, double click on the `Folder View` tab under the `Solution Explorer` section and ensure the
 VS Qt Tools Extension is listed under the `Extensions` tab and is enabled before proceeding.

+After these modification have been made/applied:

-The build paths originally provided in the `CMakeUserPresets.json` should allow for immediate selection/building of the configurations with the correct associated build paths and be available for selection immediately.
+- Check that the build paths originally provided in the `CMakeUserPresets.json` are available for selection from configuration dropdown in the top menu bar.
+These should now automatically have the correct associated build paths set.

+- Ensure you have placed the locally compatible version of Graphviz within the empty `Graphviz` directory as specified in the [intial setup section](#project-setup).

-Before building either of the configurations, ensure the compiler path is set correctly:
+- Verify the compiler path is set correctly:
      - Select the `Extensions` tab -> `Qt Tools` -> `Qt Versions`
      - If no compiler profile is set, click `Autodetect` and see if a compiler profile is generated.
 This should be set to MVSC with a path to qmake.exe

-Upon ensuring the Qt Resources are correctly linked to the CMake variables the preset configurations can be built and the program executred using VS.
+Upon checking all of the above conditions have been met, the preset configurations can be built and the program executed within Visual Studio.

 # Sample Generated Images